ernestobarragan/FiveThirtyEight/README.md

 ![This is the results form the data collected](DATAJOURN-WK4-chart.png)

+###Why I chose this question

-I chose this question to determine if people find it rude to ask others on a plane if they can switch seats to allow families to sit together.
-Considering the fact that the data set provided was on flight etiquette, we also consider that many airlines allow you to pay extra for a seat, so I thought it would be interesting to see how people reacted to asking to switch seats.
+I chose this question because I wanted to understand how people feel about being asked to switch seats on a plane so families can sit together.
+The dataset was about flight etiquette, and I thought this was a really interesting topic, especially now that a lot of airlines charge extra for certain seats.

-*The result was shocking, as a vast majority of people did not find it rude to ask to switch seats.*
+###What I found interesting

+The results were honestly surprising.
+I expected more people to say it was rude, but most didn’t seem to have an issue with it.
+It made me realize that a lot of people are more understanding than I thought when it comes to situations like this.

+###What this chart shows

+This chart shows how 805 people felt about being asked to switch seats.
+It breaks down how many thought it was very rude, somewhat rude, or not rude at all.
+It really highlights how accepting people can be when it comes to making space for families on a flight.